YanKong0408/Gaze-DETR/README.md

-# Gaze-DETR: Using Expert Gaze to Reduce False Positives on Object Detection
+# Gaze-DETR: Using Expert Gaze to Reduce False Positives in Vulvovaginal Candidiasis Screening
-Use vulvovaginal candidiasis screening as example